 Last year I posted a Thanksgiving Top Ten.
 Boy, talk about setting the bar high.
 Don’t get me wrong, ten is a great number.
 It was in 2010 and it still is today.
 But 10 is a daunting number if you have to repeat it every year.
 So I’m pruning this year’s list down to 3.
 I’m still thankful for last year’s top ten, but here are the three things I’m most thankful for over the past year.

-- For intense challenge – this past year has been marked, more than anything, by intense challenges that have driven me to look deep inside myself and ask “do I have what it takes?”.
-Too often in my life I have been blessed with great success that seemed to come too easy.
+- For intense challenge – this past year has been marked, more than anything, by intense challenges that have driven me to look deep inside myself and ask, “Do I have what it takes?”.
+Too often in my life, I have been blessed with successes that have seemed to come too easy.
 This past year, I have had to work my tail off to keep things together – both professionally and personally.
-Three Pillar went through it’s first major fundraising, two acquisitions, a layoff, and is now in the last stages of “changing the guard” as we have prime our leadership team for the next stage of growth.
+Three Pillar went through its first major fundraising, two acquisitions, a layoff, and is now in the last stages of “changing the guard” as we have primed our leadership team for the next stage of growth.
 The intense stress of navigating these new experiences led to additional stress at home and throughout my life.
 Despite the rough patches, I am truly grateful for having to work hard, humble myself, admit defeat, pick myself up, seek advice, and grow as a man of God, husband, father, and CEO.
 I am undoubtedly a better man for all of it.